Bukit Dinding: 1983: Hawthornden Estate New Township

 All four plantations were then reclassified and rezoned as "residential lands" - these parcels of lands are then sold to developers.

 The vast plantation area - then converted to suburbs - was named Wangsa Maju, the shortened version of Titiwangsa Maju.

 One of the plantations – Hawthornden Rubber Estate Company, owned by famous Loke Yew – included plots of lands of the BUKIT DINDING we know today.
 All of the estates were rezoned as residential, including this plots of land on the hill.

-On 9th December 1983, the Master Plan for a new township covering most of Hawthornden Estate, known as "Projek Pusat Pertumbuhan Bandar Baru Ladang Hawthornden", was approved.
-Since then, development started in the area later known as Wangsa Maju, starting with Section 1 (low-cost aparments), followed by Sections 2, 3, and 4 (mid-range apartments), and Section 5 (terrace houses, apartments, and condominiums).
+On 9 December 1983, the Master Plan for a new township covering most of Hawthornden Estate, known as "Projek Pusat Pertumbuhan Bandar Baru Ladang Hawthornden", was approved.
+Since then, development started in the area later known as Wangsa Maju, starting with Section 1 (low-cost apartments), followed by Sections 2, 3, and 4 (mid-range apartments), and Section 5 (terrace houses, apartments, and condominiums).
 In that plan, part of Bukit Dinding (marked as "R-12") was already gazetted as "Residential Area".
 However it was not developed and remained as a forested part of the hill until today.

 The incidents of notorious landslides of Highland Tower (1993) and Bukit Antarabangsa (2008) had halted slope developments throughout the country.
 Nevertheless, it is remained unknown why the land plots zoning for slopes of Bukit Dinding (and many other hills in the country) was never rezoned until today.

 1983-1995: From Gonggang Estate to Setiawangsa

-On 22th September 1981, a Penang-based developer company, Island & Peninsular (I&P) Group Sdn Bhd took over the ownership of Gonggang Estate.
+On 22 September 1981, a Penang-based developer company, Island & Peninsular (I&P) Group Sdn Bhd took over the ownership of Gonggang Estate.
 By May 1983, the company's proposed layout plan for the 102-hectare Gonggang Estate site was approved.
 The scheme comprised well over 6,000 residential units, about 150 shophouses as well as a modern shopping and commercial centre.
 Building work and house sales by progress payments were planned for the end of the year 1983.
 Throughout the years 1983-1995, Gonggang Estate, including the foothill and mid-hill areas in the west and south-west side of Bukit Dinding, were developed in stages, and later known as "Taman Setiawangsa".
 The final phase of the development was the highest part of the area, named "Puncak Setiawangsa", which was completed in 1995.

 Development Plans for Bukit Dinding

-2008 (15th May): Draft of Kuala Lumpur City Plan 2020 (KLCP 2020)
+2008 (15 May): Draft of Kuala Lumpur City Plan 2020 (KLCP 2020)

 Dewan Bandaraya Kuala Lumpur (DBKL) displayed the Draft of Kuala Lumpur City Plan 2020 (KLCP 2020).
 In the proposed "Environmental Protection Zone" and "Zoning" maps in that draft, most of Bukit Dinding was already planned for residential developments.